6 March 2019

 How soon after a miscarriage can we try to conceive again?

-Doctors generally advise giving your body the chance to have 1 or 2 periods before trying again to fall pregnant.
+Doctors generally advise giving your body the chance to have 1 or 2 periods before trying to fall pregnant again.
 This is also useful for dating the pregnancy.
 However, it is important you wait until both partners feel ready both physically and emotionally to try again.
-One should consult their treating doctor with regards to this depending of the circumstances leading to the miscarriage and the treatment.
+It's advisable to consult with your treating doctor before trying to conceive again.

 What can we do to prevent miscarriage?